EMCLab-Sinica/JAPARI/README.md

 `dsplib/` is a set of highly optimized functions produced by Texas Instruments to perform many common signal processing operations on fixed-point numbers for MSP430 microcontrollers.

-`libJAPARI/` contains source code for basic neural network operations for JAPARI and customized LEA drivers.
+`libJAPARI/` contains source code for basic neural network operations for JAPARI and customized drivers for LEA.

 `main.c` contains an example to run a DNN inference.